-KEY PERFORMANCE INDICATOR MEASURE/TARGET ACTUAL FOR 2017/18 ACHIEVE ANNUAL INCOME AND RECRUITMENT TARGETS 100% 94% Return a minimum of 2% surplus on income year on year (excluding pension adjustment) 2% 1.01% ENSURE COVENANTS ARE NOT BREACHED MET MET Ensure staffing expenditure excluding partnership income is no more than 61% of annual turnover 61% 62.91% BORROWING <40% TURNOVER 47.45% 50.6% REMAIN SOLVENT WITH A MINIMUM NET CURRENT RATIO OF 1.5 1.2 1.3 FINANCIAL HEALTH SCORE GOOD GOOD
+KEY PERFORMANCE INDICATOR MEASURE/TARGET ACTUAL FOR 2018/19 Achieve annual income and recruitment targets £12.6M £12.1M Return a minimum of 2% surplus on income 20/ 4.00/ year on year (excluding pension adjustment) 2% 1.9% Ensure covenants are achieved Met Met Ensure staffing expenditure excluding partnership income, restructuring and pension fund deficit adjustments is no more than 61% of annual turnover 61% 60.6% Borrowing <40% turnover 47.45% 47.9% Remain solvent with a minimum net current ratio of 1.2 (ESFA financial health calculation) 1.2 1.2 Financial health score Good Good

 The college is committed to observing the importance of sector measures and indicators and uses the FE choices data available on the gov.uk website which looks at measures such as success rates.
 The college is required to complete the annual finance record for the Education and Skills Funding Agency ("ESFA").
-The college is assessed by the ESFA as having a "satisfactory" financial health grading.
-The current rating of satisfactory is considered an acceptable outcome.
+The college is assessed by the ESFA as having a "GOOD" financial health grading.